Wired for change. FUELLED BY ADVENTURE.

 Scaling Up & Recognition

-Scaled Newicon over 12 years into a 30+ strong team delivering AI, IoT, and SaaS platforms for startups to global enterprises.
+Scaled New Icon over 14 years into a high-performing team delivering AI, IoT and SaaS products for startups through to global enterprises.

-Co-founded TPP, spun out Flex Digital — and was recognised at Buckingham Palace for innovation in UK tech.
+Co-founded The Product Partnership, spun out Sister brand Flex Digital — and recognised at Buckingham Palace for innovation in UK tech.

 Exit & Evolution — A New Chapter